xtoazt/azalea/HELP.md

 - `all-input-methods` - Enable virtual keyboard, handwriting, voice, gesture, touch, stylus input

 ### Security Bypasses
+- **`ultimate-enrollment-bypass`** - **ULTIMATE: Complete enrollment bypass using all methods**
+  - Most comprehensive bypass method available
+  - Combines firmware, system partition, policy, Chrome, and network bypasses
+  - Attempts to disable write protection if needed
+  - Uses 7 phases: WP detection/disable, firmware manipulation, partition modification, service disabling, Chrome data modification, network blocking, and verification
+  - Automatically runs when enrollment is detected, but can be run manually
+  - **Run this FIRST if your device is enrolled**
+- **`bypass-policy-enforcement`** - **CRITICAL: Run this FIRST to enable all other settings**
+  - Overrides all enterprise/managed policies using 12 different methods
+  - Removes policy files, disables policy services, blocks policy servers
+  - Must be run before other settings to ensure they work
+  - Automatically runs when toggling other settings, but can be run manually
 - `security-bypass` - Bypass security restrictions (TPM, secure boot, etc.)
 - `enterprise-bypasses` - Disable all enterprise management and restrictions
 - `content-filter-bypass` - Bypass SafeBrowsing, URL filtering, and content restrictions